berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 19: Outside of class

 - Study for the first exam which will be held on Wednesday, October 8, 2025

+## Announcement: The first exam will be on Wednesday, October 8, 2025
+## No class on Friday, October 3, 2025 during Reading Period

 ## Day 18: Wednesday, October 1, 2025